mbrunnen/kimsufi-tools/README.md

-Based on the instructions for full encrypted debian for kimsufi servers [1] and on the instructions for full encrypted ubuntu servers [2], I made a so far half automated, but still _interactive_, script to perform these steps in guided manner.
+Based on the instructions for full encrypted debian for kimsufi servers [1] and on the instructions for full encrypted ubuntu servers [2], I made a so far automated script to perform these steps in guided manner.

 [1]: For Debian https://tina.pm/blog/posts/Setting_up_my_server:_re-installing_on_an_encripted_LVM/